-Ok so have been hearing intermediate fasting and SO much about it, I had to give it a try.
-Firstly, intermittent fasting (IF) is a very popular “diet/ lifestyle” concept now, where you spend periods of time lasting from 14-20 hours not eating.
+I have been hearing about intermediate fasting for quite sometime now and had to give it a try.
+Firstly, intermittent fasting (IF) is a very popular “diet/ lifestyle” concept, where you spend periods of time lasting from 14-20 hours not eating.
 Now this may sound very restrictive, but actually it really is not.
 My problem was really not the fasting part.
 I did the 16/8 hour fasting/ eating window for my trial.
 I was fasting from 6pm to 10am (sleeping most of it really).

 My expectations when I started IF were simple, to lose fat (not muscle mass), not crave in to eating late night snacks, improve overall digestive health and help clear up my skin and stomach.
 I would also not recommend anyone try IF for long periods of time as this may effect your overall metabolic rate.
-I know people who do this as a lifestyle and it works great for them, however personally I do not think I would try it.
-I anyways fast 11-12 hours IF or not (dinner by 7pm and no food till after morning cardio around 7am) but I think 16 hour window is a tad bit long.
+This is especially more applicable for women than men.

-So this was exactly how my day looked like:
+So this was exactly how I did IF:

-First meal (10am)– Breakfast bowl with either oats/ quinoa/ madhira/ ragi and a fruit like apple/ banana/ sugar apple/ papaya whatever.
-Topped with Goji berries, cacao nibs or chia seeds and half scoop vegan protein powder.
+First meal (10am)– Breakfast bowl with either oats/ quinoa/ madhira/ ragi (one grain or pseudo- grain) and a fruit like apple/ banana/ sugar apple/ papaya.
+Topped with Goji berries, cacao nibs or chia seeds (any one or two types of nuts or seeds) and half scoop vegan protein powder.
 I sometimes also add in maca/ acai/ matcha/ cacao powder.

-Meal 2 (11am): Beetroot and spinach smoothie OR sprouted mung beans with nooch OR sweet potato, whatever fit my macros that day.
+Meal 2 (11am): Beetroot and spinach smoothie OR sprouted mung beans with nooch OR sweet potato.

 Strength Training: 12pm to 2pm.